metallb/metallb/website/content/concepts/layer2.md

 [memberlist](https://github.com/hashicorp/memberlist) for cluster membership information, it cannot interoperate with third-party VRRP-aware routers and infrastructure.
-This is working as intended: MetalLB is specifically designed to provide load balancing and failover _within_ a Kubernetes cluster, and in that scenario interoperability with third-party LB software is out of scope.
+This is working as intended: MetalLB is specifically designed to provide load balancing and failover by utilizing resources _within_ a Kubernetes cluster, and in that scenario interoperability with third-party LB software is out of scope.